 Finally, the oxidized leaves are dried using industrial heaters to halt oxidation and lock in flavour.
 The resultant tea is then sorted into different grades using sieves and sorted based on leaf size.
 The highest grades are often whole leaves, whereas lower grades include broken leaves and fannings.
 Packaging is the last step, where tea is sealed in airtight containers to preserve its freshness until it reaches consumers.

-In Sri Lanka, tea producers are increasingly adopting sustainable practices that mitigate environmental impact and support local communities.
+In Sri Lanka, tea producers increasingly adopt sustainable practices that mitigate environmental impact and support local communities.

 Environmental Initiatives